(Updated: 5 September 2022)

 The Society has set up a Working Group to coordinate its response, chaired by Vice-President Iain Gordon, with membership that includes the Society’s President, Treasurer, Publications Secretary, Programme Secretary and the Chair of the Society’s Committee for Women and Diversity in Mathematics.

-At its most recent meeting, LMS Council reaffirmed its support for all individual mathematicians within the international community, irrespective of nationality.
-It distinguished this from institutional collaborations, however, and the Society has therefore suspended some activities with Russian partners and is in ongoing discussions about how to achieve this in other cases.
+The LMS Council has reaffirmed its support for all individual mathematicians within the international community, irrespective of nationality.
+It distinguishes this from institutional collaborations, however, and the Society has suspended activities that involve collaborating with Russian government institutions and agencies.

 We set out below the steps taken so far by the Working Group.
 We will update this as new information or activities emerge.